Outdated browser

 Financial Stability Report

 De Nederlandsche Bank monitors the stability of the financial system.
-Every six months, we publish our Financial Stability Report (FSR), in which we identify the risks to the financial system.
-We published the most recent version on 10 October 2022.
-The FSR includes a risk map showing the principal risks to financial stability in the Netherlands.
+Every six months, we publish our Financial Stability Report (FSR).
+In this report we identify risks to the financial system.
+We published the most recent edition on 9 October 2023.

 What are current the risks for the financial sector

-Financial Stability Report Autumn 2022 ( In Dutch)
+Financial Stability Report - Autumn 2023 (in Dutch)

 What is a stable financial system?